mosheDO/HSCTF-Writeups/pwn/alarm-450/README.md

 Hmm...that "Alarm name: " looks rather suspicious at the bottom.
 As well, this program checks for format string attacks.
 Let's examine the objdump.

 Right away, we identify `00000000000011b0 <what>:` as our probable flag function.
-Also, we find that this binary was **compiled with ASLR**.
+Also, we find that this binary was **compiled with ASLR / PIE**.
 Our previous binaries, like Caesar, Review, etc. all had function addresses beginning with 0x0804 and a fixed code location.
 Now, this strange code location signifies that our code has **ASLR, PIE, or both, randomizing libc locations and/or code locations**.
 We'll set that aside for now.
 Let's look at something we can control, like create_alarm().

 ![images/term3.png](images/term3.png)

 We notice a whole bunch of strstr() at the beginning; this must be what checks for strings like "%x" and ends the program prematurely.
 As well, **we notice a malloc() call** of size 0x40.
-After that, it appears that some...pointers? named __ring and __qbe are allocated, as well as an array of size 0x28, or 40.
+After that, it appears that some...pointers? named \_\_ring and \_\_qbe are allocated, as well as an array of size 0x28, or 40.
 Something is strncpy()'d in (presumably the name), and then the method ends.

 Let's compare this to create_radio().